Exiled Russian oligarch Khodorkovsky urges caution using sanctions, but says they are working

 The former oil tycoon is also sceptical that ceasefire negotiations can start anytime soon.
 “As long as this regime is in place the war can’t stop,” says Khodorkovsky.

-Khodorkovsky, who was jailed in 2003 for tax fraud and spent ten years in jail while the state nationalised his Yukos oil company, says that Putin remains worried about his popular base and has repeatedly turned to war to shore up his support.
+Khodorkovsky, who was jailed in 2003 for tax fraud and spent 10 years in jail while the state nationalised his Yukos oil company, says that Putin remains worried about his popular base and has repeatedly turned to war to shore up his support.

-“Putin needs people to vote in the elections – and there hasn’t been a real election in Russia for more than ten years,” says Khodorkovsky.
+“Putin needs people to vote in the elections – and there hasn’t been a real election in Russia for more than 10 years,” says Khodorkovsky.
 “These wars are very useful for him.
 At the start of this one about 10% of the population were willing to fight.
 Now that is about 20%.
 Putin needs the nationalism fervour to maintain his support.
 The alternative is to improve the economy, but these sanctions are not coming off.”

 Oligarch and refugee-packed Berlin is a poignant venue for the press conference, as walk down any street and you are likely to hear Russian being spoken, by the hundreds of thousands of Ukrainian refugees that have fled to Germany since hostilities started, but there were already 8mn Russian living in Germany, migrants that arrived following the fall of the Wall.
 The German constitution grants citizenship to anyone that can prove they have German heritage, and Catherine the Great (born a German princess) encouraged thousands of German farmers to migrate to Russia to develop its agriculture, the so-called Volga Nemtsi.
 Since then there has been a fresh wave of Russians arriving, fleeing the war as well.

 A heated debate has broken out over the question of whether these newer arrivals should be let in simply because they don't want to fight in Putin’s war.